boris-kz/CogAlg/CONTRIBUTING.md

 Contributions:

 2010: Todor Arnaudov, $600 for suggestion to buffer old inputs after search.
-This occurred to me more than once before, but I rejected it as redundant to potential elevation of these inputs.
-Now that he made me think about it again, I realized that partial redundancy can preserve the detail at much lower cost than elevation.
-The buffer is accessed if coordinates of contents get relatively close to projected inputs (that and justification is mine).
-It didn’t feel right because brain has no substrate for passive memory, but we do now.

 2011: Todor, $400 consolation prize for understanding some ideas that were not clearly explained here.